 Ingredients and substitutions

-Rotisserie chicken is my favorite option when making chicken salad.
-But, it can be substituted with 16 ounces of cooked and shredded chicken or canned chicken.
+- Rotisserie chicken - Can be substituted with 16 ounces of cooked and shredded chicken or canned chicken.
 If cooking your own, lightly season your chicken with salt and pepper.
 Taste your chicken salad before serving and season more as needed.

-Fresh dill can be substituted with fresh mint or parsley, or a combination of all three.
-However, I highly recommend dill for the best flavor.
-Dried dill can be substituted if needed (at ⅓ the amount).
-But, I highly recommend using fresh herbs for best flavor.
+- Fresh dill - Can be substituted with fresh mint or parsley, or a combination of all three.
+However, I highly recommend fresh dill for the best flavor.
+However, dried dill can be substituted if needed (at ⅓ the amount).

-Make sure you you squeeze the extra water out of your cucumber before adding it to the chicken salad.
+- Cucumber - Adds a refreshing, light flavor to your tzatziki sauce.
+Make sure to squeeze the extra water out of the shredded cucumber before adding it to the chicken salad.
 Extra moisture will make your sauce runny.

 For more information: Wikipedia - Tzatziki